Give Your Business Plan a First Reality Check

 Friends and family members sometimes can offer the advice and perspective you need, but emotional ties can get in the way of absolute honesty and objectivity.
 If you go this route, set some ground rules in advance.
 Ask for suggestions, comments, and constructive criticism and be prepared to hear both the good and the bad without taking what you hear personally.

 In addition to a mentor, consider designating someone to act as the devil’s advocate to guarantee that you address the flip side of every issue that you’re considering.
-This person’s task is to be critical of each idea on the table — not in a destructive way, but in a skeptical, show-me-the-money, I’ll-believe-it-when-I-see-it kind of way.
+This person’s task is to be critical of each idea on the table — not in a destructive way, but in a skeptical, show-me-the-money, you’ll-believe-it-when-you-see-it kind of way.

 In larger companies, you can accomplish this goal by creating two teams — one to defend the idea and the second to criticize it.
 Ask the opposing team members to think of themselves as a competing firm looking to find weaknesses in the new venture.